 While we write from our perspective, we have to make sure that we are giving the readers what they need in our blog.
 That means that writing from two perspectives:

 - What the writer wants to say

 Information for the Writer

-Personal blogs give writers an opportunity to be a storyteller, teacher or enchanter.
-Each of us has personal strengths, values, beliefs, hard-won lessons, and life experiences that can help someone else:
+Personal blogs allow writers to be a storyteller, teacher, or enchanter.
+Each of us has particular strengths, values, beliefs, hard-won lessons, and life experiences that can help someone else:

 - Create changes to improve life